hahuaz/public-hahuaz/README.md

     - Enables running multiple dev servers in parallel
     - Supports hot reloading across packages

+# Backend Features
+1. Development Mode with tsup
+In development mode, tsup is used to directly execute TypeScript code with ES modules.

+2. Production Build and Bundling with tsup
+For production, tsup bundles and compiles the server code into optimized JavaScript files.

 ## Using this example

 Run the following command: